Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Measurement Models

 Peng et al.~\cite{PengMBBG:20} initiated the mitigation of source shot noise through discrete-time time-resolved measurement.
 Subsequent work~\cite{PengMBG:21} introduced the abstraction of continuous-time TRM, which is amenable to more elegant designs of estimators and analyses of Fisher information.
 These previous works do not include any consideration of beam cross-sectional effects and thus, consistent with setting $\beamSigma = 0$ in \cref{subsec:beam_sample_models,subsubsec:sample-char,subsec:se_distribution_one_ion}, treat SE counts as Poisson distributed.

-In this section, we review three of the four measurement models from~\cite{PengMBG:21}, omitting the discrete-time model that we do not build upon in this work; see~\cite[Sect.~II]{PengMBG:21} for additional details and illustrations.
+In this section, we review two of the four measurement models from~\cite{PengMBG:21}, omitting the oracle and discrete-time models that we do not build upon in this work; see~\cite[Sect.~II]{PengMBG:21} for additional details and illustrations.
 Then we summarize basic analyses for these models, slightly generalizing beyond the Poisson distribution for SE counts.